Joaquín Camacho

-José Joaquín Justo Camacho Lago (July 17, 1766 – August 31, 1816) was a Neogranadine statesman, lawyer, journalist and professor, who worked for the Independence of the New Granada, what is now Colombia, and participated in the Open Cabildo which declared the Act of Independence, of which he was also a signer.
+José Joaquín Justo Camacho y Rodriguez de Lago (July 17, 1766 – August 31, 1816) was a Neogranadine statesman, lawyer, journalist and professor, who worked for the Independence of the New Granada, what is now Colombia, and participated in the Open Cabildo which declared the Act of Independence, of which he was also a signer.
 He was executed during the Reign of Terror of Pablo Morillo after the Spanish invasion of New Granada.

 Early life

 Camacho was born on July 17, 1766, in Tunja, which was part of the Viceroyalty of the New Granada, now Colombia.
 His parents were Francisco Camacho y Solórzano and Rosa Rodríguez de Lago y Castillo.
 He attended Our Lady of the Rosary University where he studied Jurisprudence.
 He was admitted as a lawyer by the Royal Audiency of Santafé de Bogotá in the year 1792.
 He became one of the most important lawyers of the viceroyalty and winning the admiration of his colleagues.

 On June 13, 1793, Camacho married Marcelina Rodríguez de Lago y Castillo, a member of the prominent Sanz de Santamaría family on her mother's side.
 Together they had three children.